desmos-labs/desmos/docs/architecture/adr-024-decentralized-identifiers-resolver.md

 ## Decision

-We will implement a query method `DidDoc` to resolve Desmos Profile into DID document.
+We will implement a query method `DidDoc` within the Desmos Profiles module to resolve Desmos Profiles into DID documents.
 In addition, A DID that uses this method MUST begin with the following prefix: `did:desmos`.

 The example of the resolver's response would be like as follows: